alexhkurz/topics-in-category-theory/_sources/contents/lawveres-characterization-of-varieties.md

 **Exercise:** In a (quasi)variety, the projectives are precisely the retracts of the free algebras.

-**Question:** Which varieties arise from declaring any non-trivial finite Boolean algebra as free over one generator?

 ## Generators

 So far, we found an abstract replacement for free algebras, namely projective objects.

-Before we can prove Lawvere's theorem, we need to capture another property of free algebras:
+Before we can prove Lawvere's theorem, we need to capture another property of free algebras in (quasi)varieties:

 In every (quasi)variety, every object $A$ is the quotient of a free algebra.
 Using the adjunction $F\dashv U:\mathcal A\to Set$ we can make this more precise.
 As all adjunctions, this adjunction provides us with a "counit"